dawee/dispersive/doc/actions.md

 # Actions

 Actions are the entry point of the [flow](https://facebook.github.io/flux/img/flux-simple-f8-diagram-1300w.png).
-They are not though like flux actions as they can be **asynchronous** and **chained**.
+Yet, they are not exactly like flux actions as they can be **asynchronous** and **chained**.
 A component (or a view if you're not using a React-like renderer) should be the only element capable of calling an action.
 Most of the time a component call an action when a user-interface event was received.

 ## Create an action